frankied003/YeezySupplyAlarm-BypassGenerator/README.md

 4. NO GUARANTEE THIS WORKS, JUST MADE THIS ON JULY 10TH 2019

 NOTE: If you want to have a change delay, just go into config.json and alter the delay, its in seconds

+OUT OF DATE - YEEZYSUPPLY IS NOW DEMANDWARE, NOT SHOPIFY